 Institute Partners and Governance

-The Institute will be set up as a legal entity in Spring 2018, at which point an institute chair and director will be appointed, along with a full board to govern operations.
+The Institute was set up as a legal entity in Spring 2018.
 The board for the Institute will be made up of members nominated by partner organisations, plus representation from industry.

 The Institute has been formed by a group of ten university partners from across the UK, plus the research council STFC.